quii/learn-go-with-tests/integers.md

 Often code examples that can be found outside the codebase, such as a readme file become out of date and incorrect compared to the actual code because they don't get checked.

-Testable Examples are compiled whenever tests are executed.
+Example functions are compiled whenever tests are executed.
 Because such examples are validated by the Go compiler, you can be confident your documentation's examples always reflect current code behavior.

-Testable functions begin with `Example` (much like test functions begin with `Test`), and reside in a package's `_test.go` files, .
+Example functions begin with `Example` (much like test functions begin with `Test`), and reside in a package's `_test.go` files, .
 Add the following `ExampleAdd` function to the `adder_test.go` file.

 ```go
 func ExampleAdd() {